An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Preliminary

+\paragraph{Bayesian method} Although QBC aims to query the most disagreeable example, the voter entropy might ignore each model's confidence regarding its predictions, potentially reducing efficiency.
+To address this issue, Bayesian Active Learning by Disagreement (BALD) queries the most uncertain example across the ensemble models but confident in the single model~\citep{HN2011}.
+This approach can be interpreted as the conditional mutual information between the model's prediction and its parameters.
+BALD aims to query the example with high conditional mutual information, where the model's prediction is uncertain, but the model's parameters are certain.

-\textbf{Redesigned learning framework}.
-As the number of query strategies increases, active learning by learning (ALBL) treats the learning problem as a multi-armed bandit problem and thus automatically selects the optimal strategy from multiple heuristic query strategies.
-Learning active learning (LAL) formulates the query process as a regression problem to learn strategies from data. \citet{DL2020} study these strategies and show their performance is similar to US.
+\paragraph{Redesigned learning framework} As the number of query strategies increases, some are designed to automatically select the optimal strategy from multiple heuristic query strategies.
+For example, Active Learning By Learning (ALBL) treats the learning problem as a multi-armed bandit problem~\citep{WH2015}.
+It thus selects the optimal strategy from a set of query strategies and queries the example based on this strategy that maximizes the estimated reward at each round.
+Learning Active Learning (LAL) formulates the query process as a regression problem to learn the strategy from various types of toy data~\citep{KK2017}.
+LAL queries the example from the learned regression function, which predicts the potential error reduction.